outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- juglone
 				- exhibits cytotoxic, anti-proliferative, and anti-invasive effects on various cells, could be a promising agent for GBM therapy
 				- juglone induces strong oxidative stress, as identified by a high increase in the amount of 8-oxo-eoxyguanosine and decreases 5-methylcytosine in the DNA of cancer cells
-			- emodin (buckthorn, Japanese knotweed, aloe vera latex)
+			- emodin (Japanese knotweed, aloe vera latex)
 				- by activating a ROS-activated ATM-p53-Bax signaling pathway, Emodin promoted mitochondria-dependent apoptotic cell death
 				- https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8512367/#B170-molecules-26-05997
 			    - https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8291210/#B1